zmyme/BmpGenerator/README.md

 ## 1. What's this and what can it do?##

 This is an tiny C++ library which can be used to draw something on a bmp picture.
-It can be used in algorithm visualization and maybe computer vision (this may cause sometime but i will try my best to make it ^_^).
+It can be used in algorithm visualization and maybe computer vision (this may cost sometime but i will try my best to make it ^_^).

 ##2.
 How to install it?##